cristawloch/QA-Portfolio-CristaWloch/README.md

 ## 🎯 Career Goals

-- Secure a remote QA role where I can apply and grow my skills
+- Secure a remote QA Analyst role where I can apply and grow my skills
 - Build automation coverage for real-world edge cases
 - Continue refining documentation that bridges technical depth and usability